wp-plugins/woocommerce-upload-my-file/readme.txt

 * Upload customize your products
 * Allow one upload per product
-* Localisation: English, German & Dutch
+* Localisation: English, German, Spanish (not completed) & Dutch

 Credit where credit is due: This plugin here is inspired and based on the work of patrickgarman, garmantech and the awesome "WooCommerce Pay to Upload" plugin!